jackye315/FinalProject/README.md

 We tried to figure out how they can check the current color of that box to know if there is a ship there.
 We also started working on a way to place ships on the board.

+January 11, 2015
+Created a board class with methods clear() and addShip().
+The board is represented by a 2D array and the ships are represented by strings of 'S'. clear() - clears the board in the beginning of the game addShip() - adds ship onto the board and returns a boolean if it works Started working on the methods that will prompt game.
+GenerateBoard() - generates player's board GenerateOpp() - generates the opponent's board first() - determines who goes first

 January 12, 2015
 Decided the processing front part was really confusing so we instead worked on the java back end.
-We made a board and a battleship class, and also began working on the "attack" method for each turn.
+We continued working on the board and battleship class, and also worked on the attack() method for each turn.